Extra Hikes and Activities in Machu Picchu After the Tour

 The summit has wide open views over Machu Picchu as well as the surrounding valleys and mountain peaks.
 It’s best to get there early (around 6:00 am) to see the ruins before the crowds enter Machu Picchu.
 Also, the light is best at that time of the day.

 Aguas Calientes is a small village surrounded by rugged impenetrable mountains in the eastern part of Peru’s Oriental Cordillera .
-The entire town exists for one sole purpose: to serve the millions of yearly visitors to Machu Picchu.
+The entire town exists for one sole purpose: to serve the thousands of yearly visitors to Machu Picchu.

 Right next to Aguas Calientes, even closer than Machu Picchu, Putukusi is a sheer cliff, a jungle coated mountain rising the better part of two thousand feet up from the valley.
 On a clear day, it’s possible to see Machu Picchu with snow-capped Salkantay behind it, which is an absolutely spectacular sight.
 Putukusi is the best and almost only thing to do in the Aguas Calientes area that doesn’t involve Machu Picchu and doesn’t require paying an entry fee.